boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/uses-of-dashboard-parameters.md

 ![Dynamic connection](/static/assets/working-with-datasource/dashboard-parameter/images/dynamicconnection.png)

-We have implemented IntelliSense support for dashboard parameter, allowing users to type '@' within the All SQL data source properties to display the dashboard parameter.
+We have implemented IntelliSense support for the dashboard parameter, allowing users to type '@' within the All SQL data source properties to display the dashboard parameter.

 ![Intellisense Support](/static/assets/working-with-datasource/dashboard-parameter/images/intellisense.png)

->**Note**
-dashboard parameter support is not available for connections using SSH or SSL modes.
+>**Note** Dashboard parameter support is not available for connections using SSH or SSL modes.

 ### WEB DataSources
 Configure the following properties: